Root Cause Analysis

 Learn More: Decision Tree Diagram

-The Requirements diagram can be used to model the problem statement and the context of the problem using an Issue element available from the Requirements Toolbox page.
-Other elements that are relevant to the problem such as things that are impacted by the problem can be recorded on the diagram.
-These may include Business Capabilities, Business Processes or Technology Capabilities, Services, Applications or Hardware.
+The Requirements diagram can be used to model the problem statement and the context of the problem, using an Issue element available from the 'Requirements' pages of the Diagram Toolbox.
+Other elements that are relevant to the problem - such as things that are impacted by the problem - can be recorded on the diagram.
+These can include Business Capabilities, Business Processes or Technology Capabilities, Services, Applications or Hardware.

 Learn More: Requirements Diagram